charcole/MiP-OSX/README.md

 An attempt to control a WowWee MiP from OSX using CoreBluetooth.

-It's not the definitive library.
+This is not the definitive library for MiP or anything.
 In fact, it's pretty flakey.
 It might help someone else to get something working though, so thought I'd add it to github anyway.
+It's a simple command line tool that someone could maybe build off.

 To compile and run...